Lanlokun/alx-higher_level_programming/0x0D-SQL_introduction/README.md

     Write a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.

+# 6. List all in table

+    Write a script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.